mixint/ctxify/Readme.md

 /**
 # CTXIFY
-## Pure Functional Document Templates for Hypermedia
+## Compose HTML with Declarative, Functional Templates

-Describe web documents and subdocuments using JSON files using a 'Special Labeled Object' schema.
+Describe web documents and subdocuments using JSON files using a 'general layout object' schema, a.k.a. `.glo.json` or `globject`.

-Either the single label of a 'labeled object' or the value of a property can be prefixed with a '#!' symbol to indicate special pre-processing.
+Either the single label of a `globject` or the value of a property can be prefixed with a magic word using `#!`.

 At its simplest, this can be access to a 'data' object with a dot notation path.

-As a transflect stream, the query object can be accessed to interpolate into an html structure.
+If we passed a glo template and a context with the an url object, it might look like:

 /?somePropertyName=someValue
 returned by `#!write url.query.somePropertyName`

-Each magic word should have strict usage guidelines as to what it needs and what it returns an upgrade to typescript would be great, of course `#!write`   DotPath || FilePath ,, [options] -> String `#!require` DotPath || FilePath ,, [options] -> Labeled Object `#!ctx`     DotPath || FilePath ,, NextGlob  -> Labeled Object
+Each magic word must have a schema property that described what it can accept and what it can return.

+an upgrade to typescript would be great, of course

+`#!write`   DotPath || FilePath ,, [options] -> String
+`#!require` DotPath || FilePath ,, [options] -> Labeled Object
+`#!ctx`     DotPath || FilePath ,, NextGlob  -> Labeled Object